ankursharma180/PositionBookDemo/README.md

 **************************************************************

 **********************GET SECURITIES INPUT********************
-If the input security is one, then enter input like this: 0,BUY,ACC1,SEC1,50 :
-If you have more than one security input, add a pipe character(|) in between input securities.
-Example: 0,BUY,ACC1,SEC1,50|1,SELL,ACC1,SEC1,10
 Please provide your input: 1,BUY,ACC1,SEC1,50|2,SELL,ACC1,SEC1,10

 <<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>>>>
  || ACC1 || SEC1 || 40 || [id:1,BUY,ACC1,SEC1,50] [id:2,SELL,ACC1,SEC1,10] ||
 <<<<<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>

 **********************GET SECURITIES INPUT********************
-If the input security is one, then enter input like this: 3,BUY,ACC1,SEC1,50 :
-If you have more than one security input, add a pipe character(|) in between input securities.
-Example: 3,BUY,ACC1,SEC1,50|4,SELL,ACC1,SEC1,10
 Please provide your input: 2,CANCEL,ACC1,SEC1,0

 <<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>>>>
  || ACC1 || SEC1 || 50 || [id:1,BUY,ACC1,SEC1,50] [id:2,SELL,ACC1,SEC1,10] [id:2,CANCEL,ACC1,SEC1,0] ||
 <<<<<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>

 **********************GET SECURITIES INPUT********************
-If the input security is one, then enter input like this: 5,BUY,ACC1,SEC1,50 :
-If you have more than one security input, add a pipe character(|) in between input securities.
-Example: 5,BUY,ACC1,SEC1,50|6,SELL,ACC1,SEC1,10
 Please provide your input: 3,BUY,ACC2,SEC1,100|4,BUY,ACC2,SEC1,20|5,SELL,ACC2,SEC1,10|6,CANCEL,ACC2,SEC1,0

 <<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>>>>
  || ACC2 || SEC1 || 120 || [id:3,BUY,ACC2,SEC1,100] [id:4,BUY,ACC2,SEC1,20] [id:5,SELL,ACC2,SEC1,10] [id:6,CANCEL,ACC2,SEC1,0] ||
  || ACC1 || SEC1 || 50 || [id:1,BUY,ACC1,SEC1,50] [id:2,SELL,ACC1,SEC1,10] [id:2,CANCEL,ACC1,SEC1,0] ||
 <<<<<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>

 **********************GET SECURITIES INPUT********************
-If the input security is one, then enter input like this: 10,BUY,ACC1,SEC1,50 :
-If you have more than one security input, add a pipe character(|) in between input securities.
-Example: 10,BUY,ACC1,SEC1,50|11,SELL,ACC1,SEC1,10
 Please provide your input: 7,BUY,ACC1,SEC1,50|8,SELL,ACC1,SEC1,15|9,CANCEL,ACC1,SEC1,0

 <<<<<<<<<<<<<<<<< REAL TIME POSITION >>>>>>>>>>>>>>>>>>>>>>>>>
  || ACC2 || SEC1 || 120 || [id:3,BUY,ACC2,SEC1,100] [id:4,BUY,ACC2,SEC1,20] [id:5,SELL,ACC2,SEC1,10] [id:6,CANCEL,ACC2,SEC1,0] ||